-The Committee have made amendments to expand the category of high-risk areas to include harm to people’s health, safety, fundamental rights or the environment.
-AI systems deployed which seek to influence voters in elections/political campaigns, and in recommender systems used by social media platforms (known as VLOPs under the Digital Services Act) have also been added to the high-risk list.
+The Parliament have made amendments to expand the category of high-risk areas to include harm to people’s health, safety, fundamental rights or the environment.
+AI systems deployed which seek to influence voters in elections/political campaigns, and in recommender systems used by social media platforms, known as VLOPs under the Digital Services Act have also been added to the high-risk list.

-Following the recent explosion of ChatGPT on to the marketplace, it is unsurprising that the Committee has included obligations for providers of foundation models to attempt to guarantee robust protection of fundamental rights, health and safety and the environment, democracy and the rule of law.
-This includes placing an obligation on those providers to take steps towards mitigating risks, complying with design, information and environmental requests, and registering in an EU database.
+Following the recent explosion of Large Language Models (LLM) on to the marketplace, it is unsurprising that the Parliament has included obligations for providers of foundation models to attempt to guarantee robust protection of fundamental rights, health and safety and the environment, democracy and the rule of law.
+This includes placing an obligation on those providers to take steps towards mitigating risks, complying with design, information, and environmental requests, and registering in an EU database.
+The obligations include:

-There will be additional transparency requirements for generative foundation models, such as Chat GPT or Google Bard, for example, disclosing the content was generated by AI, designing the model to prevent it from generating illegal content and publishing summaries of copyrighted data used for training.
+There will also be additional transparency requirements for generative foundation models such as Chat GPT, for example, disclosing the content was generated by AI, designing the model to prevent it from generating illegal content and publishing summaries of copyrighted data used for training.